 Corey has over 20 years of experience, including 15 years with a Seattle architectural firm.
 His roles have included work in programming, planning, document preparation, code review, jurisdictional coordination and construction administration services for commercial, retail, industrial and multifamily projects.

 One standout project included the design and management of a $30 million renovation on a high-end, 292-unit apartment complex.

 He received his associate's degree in architectural and computer-aided drafting and design from the Phoenix Institute of Technology.

 Corey is a licensed architect in Washington State, a Registered Roof Observer and a member of the American Institute of Architects and Seattle Building Envelope Council.

-Mechanical engineer Michael Silverman is Assistant Vice President and Co-Regional Manager of the Denver office.
+Mechanical engineer Michael Silverman is Vice President and Co-Regional Manager of the Denver office.

 As a member of the firm’s mechanical engineering group, he helps conduct upfront document and cost reviews on new and existing renovation construction projects, construction monitoring services for rehabilitation and new construction projects, and coordination and writing of property condition reports for the purchase, sale and refinancing of commercial real estate.

 Prior to joining Marx|Okubo, Michael worked at Denver companies as an associate mechanical engineer and mechanical engineer.
 In these positions, he collaborated with architects, owners and other engineers to develop construction drawings for new and renovation construction projects; created layout/design and selected the HVAC and plumbing systems for construction projects; and built and modified the specifications for mechanical equipment and systems for specific construction projects.